triton-inference-server/backend/docs/backend_platform_support_matrix.md

-Even though Triton supports inference across varied platforms such as cloud, data center, edge and embedded devices on NVIDIA GPUs, x86 and ARM CPU, or AWS Inferentia, it does so by the relying on the backends.
+Even though Triton supports inference across varied platforms such as cloud, data center, edge and embedded devices on NVIDIA GPUs, x86 and ARM CPU, or AWS Inferentia, it does so by relying on the backends.
-Note that not all the Triton backends support all these different platforms.
+Note that not all Triton backends support all these different platforms.
 The purpose of this document is to go over what all compute platforms are supported by each of these Triton backends.
 GPU in this document refers to Nvidia GPU.
 See